 • Ability to work creatively in independent and collaborative settings

 Salary and Benefits

-Application Process: Please send a resume and a cover letter, including current salary, to Rebecca Stahl, RAPP Supervising Social Worker, at firstname.lastname@example.org with RAPP Coordinator in the subject line.
-Applications will be accepted until October 28, 2016.
+Please send a resume and a cover letter, including your gender pronouns, to Michele Paolella, Director of Social Services and Training, at firstname.lastname@example.org with Program Assistant in the subject line.
 We regret that only applicants considered for the position will be contacted by Day One.

 Day One does not discriminate on the basis of race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
 We are genuinely committed to these principles of equity and inclusion, which are core to our organizational culture and our approach to service.
 To truly make a difference, we must ensure that our staff, partners, volunteers and supporters reflect the communities in which we work.